vineethsai/tool-registry/postman/README.md

 1. Use the Postman Collection Runner to execute test folders
 2. For data generation, set the desired quantity in the "Generate Multiple Test Entities" request
 3. For security testing, review the test results to identify potential vulnerabilities
+4. For CRUD testing, execute the operations in sequence to test the full lifecycle
+5. For cross-entity testing, run all tests in the folder to verify entity relationships
-4. Use the environment variables panel to monitor stored test entities
+6. Use the environment variables panel to monitor stored test entities

 ## Base URL Configuration